mvonballmo/CSharpHandbook/6_language_elements.md

 ## Local Variables

 * Declare a local variable as close as possible to its first use (and within the most appropriate scope).
 * Local variables of the same type may be declared together, but only if they are not initialized.

-      ```c#
+      ```csharp
       IMetaEndpoint source, target;
       ```
 * If a local variable is initialized, put the initialization on the same line as the declaration.
 If the line gets too long, use multiple lines as described in section 4.5 – Line Breaking.
 * Local variables that need to be initialized cannot be declared on the same line unless they have the same initialization value.

-      ```c#
+      ```csharp
       int startOfWord = firstCharacter = 0;
       ```

 ## Event Handlers

 You should use the pattern and support classes for event-handling provided by the .NET library.

 * Do not expose delegates as `public` members; instead declare events using the `event` keyword.
 * Do not add a method to a delegate with `new EventHandler(…);` instead, use delegate inference.